-Although we entered into the AffaMed Agreement in June 2020 and the Bayer Agreement in December 2016, we have not yet achieved recurring revenue-generating status in amounts from any of our product candidates or technologies sufficient to sustain our operations and enable our strategic business plans.
-Since acquiring our exclusive worldwide licenses to PH94B and PH10 in 2018, we have devoted substantial resources to advance initiatives related to research, development, and contract manufacturing of our intransal investigational product candidates, PH94B and PH10, including initiatives related to manufacturing processes, analytical methods and production programs for drug substance and finished drug product, as well as recently initiated our PALISADE Phase 3 Program for the acute treatment of anxiety in adults with SAD.
-In addition, we have devoted substantial resources to advance initiatives related to research, development and contract manufacturing of our oral prodrug candidate, AV-101, including initiatives related to manufacturing processes, analytical methods and production programs for drug substance and finished drug product, as well as several preclinical studies and clinical studies focused on potential commercialization of AV-101 in several CNS indications.
-For example, our current focus on AV-101 is in combination with probenecid which may provide the potential for a new oral treatment alternative for certain CNS indications involving the NMDAR.
-Also, from-time-to-time, we have devoted resources to VistaStem's stem cell technology research and development, bioassay development and small molecule drug rescue-related initiatives, as well as creating, protecting and patenting intellectual property (IP) related to our product candidates and technologies, with the corollary initiatives of recruiting and retaining personnel and raising working capital.
-At June 30, 2021, we had an accumulated deficit of approximately \$227.6 million.
-Our net loss for the three months ended June 30, 2021 and 2020 was approxim
+We have not yet achieved recurring revenue-generating status from any of our product candidates or technologies in amounts sufficient to sustain our operations and enable our strategic business plans.
+Since acquiring our exclusive worldwide licenses to PH94B and PH10 in 2018, we have devoted substantial resources to advance initiatives related to research, development, and contract manufacturing of our intranasal investigational product candidates, PH94B and PH10, including initiatives related to manufacturing processes, analytical methods and production programs for drug substance and finished drug product, as well as for preclinical studies and clinical studies focused on potential commercialization of these product candidates for neuropsychiatry indications, During calendar 2021 and to date in calendar 2022, we allocated significant resources to our PALISADE Phase 3 Program evaluating PH94B for the acute treatment of anxiety in adults with SAD, and we conducted, and are continuing to conduct, various preclinical studies and manufacturing activities intended to enable submission of our U.S. IND for PH10 in MDD and initiation of a small Phase 1 clinical study of PH10 to facilitate potential Phase 2B clinical development of PH10 in the U.S. as a stand-alone treatment for MDD.
+With respect to AV-101, our current focus is evaluating AV-101 in combination with probenecid which may provide opportunities to explore the therapeutic potential of the combination for certain CNS indications involving the NMDAR.
+We have continuing initiatives for creating, protecting and patenting intellectual property (IP) related to our product candidates and technologies, with the corollary initiatives of recruiting and retaining personnel and raising working capital.
+At June 30, 2022, we had an accumulated deficit of approximately \$287.4 million.
+Our net loss for the quarters ended June 30, 2022 and 2021 was approximately \$19.8 million and \$7.7 million, respectively, and for the fiscal years ended March 31, 2022 (Fiscal 2022) and 2021 (Fiscal 2021) was approximately \$47.8 million and \$17.9 million, respectively.
+We expect losses to continue for the foreseeable future, primarily as we engage in further research, development and regulatory activities related to PH94B, PH10 and AV-101.

-Summary of the Three Months Ended June 30, 2021
+Summary of the Three Months Ended June 30, 2022